dummybob/blog/blog/2018-08/automated-database-deployments-adhoc-scripts.md

 - As a business analyst, I need to clean up a data issue for a user.

 ## Requirements
-With the use cases in mind, next up are the requirements for the process.
+With the use cases in mind, next up are the requirements for the process:

 - Octopus Deploy (of course!).
 - No source control.
 A lot of DBAs, Support Engineers, and Business Analysts are not familiar with source control tooling.